jakebirkes/JS-Tricks/js_functions.md

 ## `sumArr`, `subArr`, & `multArr`

-To find the sum-total of sub-total of an array, as well as muliplying all items of array and finding the average.
+To find the sum-total of sub-total of an array, as well as multiplying all items of array and finding the average.
 We do this by making use of `.reduce()` and the arrow `=>` function.
 You'll see it's the same basic line with different operators each corresponding to the variable name.

 ### `sumArr`